 As a kid, I was always the last one chosen for the team in PE.
 My best time for running the mile in school was somewhere around 10 minutes.
 Worse, I could barely hang from the bar when it came time for pull-ups.

 Then, in high school, I played bass drum in the marching band for a PE credit.
 Yep, because that was less humiliating than actually taking a PE class.

 That got me by for a while.
 But once I moved into a desk job, things changed, and they changed FAST!

 I had to exercise, but I was convinced my body wasn’t capable.

-Finally, I decided the only way I was going to feel capable was to just start.
+Finally, I decided this was one of those areas where changing negative self-beliefs to positive was going to help.
+The only way I was going to feel capable was to just start.
 So, I started with one crunch.

 Seriously, I laid down on the floor one day and I did ONE.
 CRUNCH.
 The next day, I did two and the day after that, I did three.
 Every day for 100 days I just did one more crunch than the day before.

 While that was going on, I decided I could also start walking more.
 So, I put on the FitBit I’d bought a year prior but never used, and started pushing myself to hit that 10,000 step goal every day.

 It turns out, my body was capable of way more than I gave it credit for.